• Level of education

 Objectives

-The objective of this course unit is to develop the tools necessary to solve problems, reason, and perform calculations based on mathematical concepts.
-This module will introduce both a review of existing concepts and new mathematical concepts necessary for Earth and Environmental Sciences.
+The objective of this course is to develop the skills needed to solve problems, reason, and perform calculations based on mathematical concepts.
+This module will cover both a review of existing mathematical concepts and the introduction of new ones necessary for Earth and Environmental Sciences.

 Read more